Souleyman Doumbia: Charlotte FC

 On 12 March 2025, Doumbia would move to the United States joining Charlotte FC on loan for their 2025 season.

-Doumbia would depart Charlotte FC on August 19 after the club exercised the buyout option on his loan.
+Doumbia's loan was terminated by Charlotte on 19 August 2025.

 International career

 Doumbia was born in France to parents of Ivorian descent.
 He was first called up to represent the Ivory Coast U20s for the 2015 Toulon Tournament.
 He also started for the Ivory Coast U23s in a 5–1 friendly loss to the France U21s.
 He made his Ivory Coast national football team debut on 15 June 2019 in a friendly against Uganda, as a starter.